Το Word & το Math Type καμια φορά με τυχαίο και απρόβλεπτο τρόπο αλλάζει το μέγεθος των μαθηματικών συμβόλων που έχουν γραφεί με το πρόγραμμα.

 Issue:You have created a Word document with several MathType equations.
 It looked great at the time, but when you opened it a week later, the equations are now different sizes -- some smaller, some larger, most with a random height:width ratio.

 Solution:The first step in the solution is to upgrade to version 6.9b, because the repair process below will go smoother if you're using 6.9b than if you're using an earlier version.
 You can download MathType 6.9b from our downloads page.
 If you own MathType 6.9 already, this is a free upgrade and you should not have to enter your product key during installation.
+No need to uninstall your current version, just install 6.9b on top of it.
 If you're licensed for a version earlier than 6.9, you might want to install it in 30-day trial mode first.

 Equations after Word re-sizes them